googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 GameServer record will be moved to the `Ready` state, and the details for its public address and connection port will be populated.

+While Agones prefers that `Shutdown()` is run once a game has completed to delete the `GameServer` instance, if you want or need to move an `Allocated` `GameServer` back to `Ready` to be reused, you can call this SDK method again to do this.

 ### Health()
 This sends a single ping to designate that the Game Server is alive and healthy.
 Failure to send pings within the configured thresholds will result